Skip to main content

 For me and others

-Financial, intellectual, power and leverage are the primary business-driving resources.
+Financial, intellectual, power, and leverage are the primary business-driving resources.
 I had my team with their skills, capabilities, and available time.
 Also, I controlled their priorities and allocations.
 Most of my team’s competencies were unknown and not valued by others.

 What are possible outcomes?

-By knowing players’ motivations and available moves, we can define possible outcomes while each of them acts according to their self-interest.
+By knowing players’ motivations and available moves, we can define possible outcomes while each acts according to their self-interest.
 Chess or a similar competitive game is the best analog – each piece has a range of moves to corner the other side’s king.
 As a resource, each piece can threaten and capture other pieces from various distances and patterns.
 The range of moves defines the range of outcomes – what is available.
 You can attain valuables only by mastering the rules and combining players’ motivations.

 Equilibrium